volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 console.log(user."full name"); // SyntaxError: Unexpected token
 ```

-## What if property does not exist?
+## What If Property Does Not Exist?

 If property you are trying to access doesn't exist, you would receive `undefined`: